 AFFFILIATE DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for links to products from this post.
 However, I only recommend products that I personally love and use myself!.

-Standing in the middle of the grocery store isle, I am at a loss as to what to purchase as far as kid’s drinks go.
-On one side of the spectrum, you have the MANY kid’s beverages with icky ingredients while on the other side of the spectrum you have the really great organic stuff (like Little Me Tea, which IS totally awesome by the way) that costs way more than my bank account can afford on a regular basis.
+Standing in the middle of the grocery store aisle, I am at a loss as to what to purchase as far as kid's drinks go.
+On one side of the spectrum, you have the MANY kid's beverages with icky ingredients while on the other side of the spectrum you have the really great organic stuff that costs way more than my bank account can afford on a regular basis.

 Sugar, Citric Acid (Provides Tartness), Calcium Phosphate (Prevents Caking), Ascorbic Acid (Vitamin C), Artificial Flavor, Red 40, Blue 1.

 With 5 tsp. of sugar per 8 oz. as well as artificial flavors and colors, Kool-aid is nothing but one big glass of ADHD.